Inzamamul Haq steps down as chief selector of men’s cricket team

 He added that he was willing to “sit with the PCB” once the inquiry concluded.

 “We are cricketers and we are available all the time to serve the country.
-Since I am facing an inquiry, and as the nature of my job is, I should step down and let them conduct the probe,” the former skipper stated.
+Since I am facing an inquiry, and as is the nature of my job, I should step down and let them conduct the probe,” the former skipper stated.

 The former cricketer also denied having any link with the player’s management company in question, namely Saya Corporation.